Skip to main content

 Sparkle only asks for the permissions it needs:

 Your privacy isn't a tradeoff for convenience.
-Sparkle keeps your files organized and keeps them private.
+Sparkle keeps your files organized while leaving you in control.

 Did this answer your question?